vetrilad/Cream/README.md

 # Cream - follow your noizy tabs

-This is a very lightweight javascipt application made just to keep track of your audible tabs.
+This is a very lightweight javascript application made just to keep track of your audible tabs.
 I don't know why chrome has not yet included this feature in its production release.

 It attaches listeners on the tabs and windows to keep a record of which tab/window is marked as audible.
-The idea is to keep a record of all the tabs which are audible and when needed asynchronous update the resourse.
+The idea is to keep a record of all the tabs which are audible and when needed asynchronous update one resource.

 #### No privacy intrusion.
 No external requests are made.